Getting Started

 # config.defer_generated_component_packs = false

-# their server-rendered HTML reaches the client, without waiting for the full page load.
+# server-rendered HTML reaching the client, vs waiting for full page load.

 ################################################################################